Media monitoring: In business

 In the commercial sphere, media monitoring is usually carried out in-house or by a media monitoring service company that can provide such services on a subscription basis.

-The services that media monitoring companies provide typically include the systematic recording of radio and television broadcasts, social media, web-tv, the collection of press clippings from print media publications and the collection of data from online information sources.
+The services that media monitoring companies provide typically include the systematic recording of radio and television broadcasts, social media, web-TV, the collection of press clippings from print media publications and the collection of data from online information sources.
 The material collected usually consists of any media output that makes reference to the client, its activities and its designated topics of interests.
 The monitoring of online consumer sources such as blogs, forums and social networks is more specifically known as buzz monitoring which informs the company of how its service or product is perceived by users.

 Most media monitoring is done within private public relations agencies or businesses in house public relations sectors.
 Publicists will track the number of times the company was mentioned within different platforms, including magazines, newspapers, blogs, and social media.
-These entries are referred to as “clippings” and are compiled into monthly reports by the Public Relations firm and then presented to the client along with the circulation and impressions from these platforms.
+These entries are referred to as "clippings" and are compiled into monthly reports by the Public Relations firm and then presented to the client along with the circulation and impressions from these platforms.
 Circulation is how many subscribers or viewers the platform has, and impressions are calculated by multiplying the circulation by three.
 Impressions are only calculated for print media because it is assumed print media will be circulated past the original subscribers.
 These figures are calculated to show the client approximately how many people their message has reached.

 In social sciences

 Media monitoring is often deployed by social scientists to look at how something is presented in different media all over the globe.
 They often look for common biases in how an event is portrayed in the many different types of media.
 The use of large-scale monitoring techniques by computer scientists enabled the exploration of different aspects of the media system such as the visualisation of the media-sphere, the sentimental and objectivity analysis of news content.

-In 2021, media monitoring proved to be useful in the COVID-19 vaccine rollout, as it allowed social scientists to analyze the sentiment surrounding vaccines among the populous.
+In 2021, media monitoring proved to be useful in the COVID-19 vaccine rollout, as it allowed social scientists to analyze the sentiment surrounding vaccines among the populace.
 They collected information from various articles and posts on social media from around the internet related to vaccines, which helped them capture and compile people's various complex opinions on vaccinations.
 Social media interactivity, such as likes, comments, and retweets, also contributed to the study, as they helped indicate whether or not a post was in agreement with the opinion of the general population.